Festival of 10 Minute Plays

 If you have never been involved with live theatre this is your chance.
 The plays are only ten minutes long so it’s a great opportunity to “jump in” with both feet.
 We are always looking for playwrights (new or used), and actors (experienced or otherwise), for directors (we’ll even give you a little training), for backstage crew (you only need a black t-short) and for audience members (you simply need the ability to enjoy yourself).
 In whatever capacity you choose, we look forward to seeing you at the Festival in June.

-Jane DeWolfe, Verilea Ellis (Coordinator), Doug Glenen, Adrian Nette, Elizabeth Rhymer, Dean Taylor (Founder and Festival Director), and Ashlea Viola.
+Jane DeWolfe, Verilea Ellis (Coordinator), Doug Glenen, Adrian Nette, Elizabeth Rhymer, and Ashlea Viola.

 First Place: Chase the Ace, Charles Salmon